HandtoEarth/Field/index.md

 > 'overwrite.cli.url' => '',

 Use this configuration parameter to specify the base URL for any URLs which are generated within ownCloud using any kind of command line tools (*cron* or *occ*).
 The value should contain the full base URL: https://www.example.com/owncloud.

 As an example, alerts shown in the browser to upgrade an app are triggered by a cron background process and therefore uses the url of this key, even if the user has logged in via a different domain defined in key trusted_domains.
-When the user clicks an alert like this, he will be redirected to that URL and must log in again.
+When the user clicks an alert like this, they will be redirected to that URL and will need to log in again.

 > 'htaccess.RewriteBase' => '/',